On render end

-Mode - this groups of controls allow the user to select the way the irradiance map is (re)used.
+Mode - this group of controls allows the user to select the way the irradiance map is (re)used.

 Bucket mode - in this mode, a separate irradiance map is used for each rendered region ("bucket").
 This is especially useful since it allows the irradiance map computations to be effectively distributed among several computers when using distributed rendering.
 Bucket mode can be slower that the Single frame mode, since an additional border must be computed around each region in order to reduce edge artifacts between neighboring regions.
-Even so, there may be differences at the bucket edges.
-They can be reduced by using higher settings for the irradiance map (the High preset, more hemispheric subdivs and/or smaller Noise threshold for the DMC sampler).
+Even so, there may be such artifacts.
+They can be further reduced by using higher settings for the irradiance map (the High preset, more subdivs and/or smaller Noise threshold for the DMC sampler).

 Single frame - the default mode; a single irradiance map is computed for the whole image, and a new irradiance map is computed for each frame.
 During distributed rendering, each render server will compute its own full-image irradiance map.
 This is the mode to use when rendering animations of moving objects.
 In doing so one must make sure that the irradiance map is of sufficiently high quality to avoid flickering.

-Multiframe incremental - this mode is useful when rendering a sequence of frames (not necessarily consequtive) where only the camera moves around (so-called fly-through animations).
+Multiframe incremental - this mode is useful when rendering a sequence of frames (not necessarily consecutive) where only the camera moves around (so-called fly-through animations).
 V-Ray will compute a new full-image irradiance map for the first rendered frame; for all other frames V-Ray will try to reuse and refine the irradiance map that has been computed so far.
 If the irradiance map is of sufficiently high quality as to avoid flickering, this mode can also be used in network rendering - each rendering server will compute and refine its own local irradiance map.
 Note that this mode is not supported for distributed rendering.

 From file - in this mode V-Ray will simply load the irradiance map from the supplied file at the start of the rendering sequence and will use this map for all the frames in the animation.
 No new irradiance map will be computed.
 This mode can be used for fly-through animations and will work well in network rendering mode.